Connect with others who understand.

 Bipolar 1 disorder is associated with several other health conditions, including high blood pressure, heart disease, and diabetes.
 Cardiovascular disease is one of the leading causes of premature death for people with bipolar 1.

 A diet rich in fruits, vegetables, whole grains, and lean proteins can help lower your risk of complications.
-While no food or diet can cure your bipolar 1 disorder, a healthy eating plan can help boost your mood and physical well-being.
+Although no food or diet can cure your bipolar 1 disorder, a healthy eating plan can help boost your mood and physical well-being.

 1. Foods High in Omega-3 Fatty Acids